Executive Team Biographies

 Mr. Guzman received a BS and an MBA in Finance from Seton Hall University.
 Before being named President of CAS, Mr. Guzman was the Executive Vice President of Learning, Research Solutions & International for Cengage Learning, responsible for a $2B product development operation including strategy, content, development and product/platform technology along with leading the company’s international operations.
 He has held various executive positions within the information industry including President of Thomson Learning, Career & Professional Group.

-Dr. Kirchhoff received a B.A. from Russell Sage College, an M.S. degree from Duquesne University, and a Ph.D. from the University of New Hampshire.
-She spent nine years on the faculty at Trinity College in Washington, D.C., and three years as an AAAS environmental fellow and visiting scientist at the EPA prior to joining the ACS Green Chemistry Institute in 2001.
-She is a Fellow of the American Association for the Advancement of Science.
+Dr. Kirchhoff received bachelor’s and master’s degrees in chemistry from Russell Sage College and Duquesne University, respectively, and a Ph.D. in organic chemistry from the University of New Hampshire.
+She served for nine years on the faculty at Trinity College in Washington, D.C., and three years as an American Association for the Advancement of Science (AAAS) environmental fellow and visiting scientist at the U.S. Environmental Protection Agency.
+She spent three years with the ACS Green Chemistry Institute before moving to the ACS Education Division, where she served as Director from 2005-2016.
+She is a Fellow of AAAS and a member of the Chemical Sciences Roundtable.

 Secretary & General Counsel